sgminer-dev/sgminer/README.md

                 "quota" : "2;poolb:portb",
                 "user" : "usernameb",
                 "pass" : "passb",
-				"disable-pool" : "1"
+                "state" : "disabled"
         }
     ]

-It is then trivial to change the "disable-pool" setting to "0" in the configuration file at anytime and then restart the miner ('s' followed by 'c').
-Or, you can enable the pool whilst the miner is still running ('p' followed by 'e' followed by pool number) - but the pool be still be disabled on restart if the config file is not changed.
-This option is NOT created when the 'Write config file' option is used ('s' followed by 'w').
+It is then trivial to change the "state" setting to "enabled" in the configuration file at anytime and then restart the miner (see below).
+You can enable the pool whilst the miner is still running ('p' followed by 'e' followed by pool number) - but the pool will still be disabled on restart if the config file is not changed.

-In a similar manner, a 'remove-pool' option is also available.
-This can be mix and matched with the 'disable-pool' option.
-Using 'remove-pool' enables the json file to contain a large number of pools, of which some could be automatically culled at start up.
-This makes it easy to swap pools in and out of the runtime selection, without having a large list of pools cluttering up the disaply.
-A 'restart' of the miner ('s' followed by 'c') will reload the config file and any changes the may have been made.
+"state" can also be set to "hidden".
+This allows the json file to contain a large number of pools, of which some could be automatically culled at start up.
+This makes it easy to swap pools in and out of the runtime selection, without having a large list of pools cluttering up the display.

     "pools" : [
         {
                 "poolname" : "Main Pool",
                 "url" : "poola:porta",
                 "user" : "usernamea",
                 "pass" : "passa",
-				"disable-pool" : "0"
+                "state" : "disabled"
         },
         {
-				"poolname" : "Joe's Weekend Pool"
+                "poolname" : "Joe's Weekend Pool",
                 "quota" : "2;poolb:portb",
                 "user" : "usernameb",
                 "pass" : "passb",
-				"remove-pool" : "1"
+                "state" : "hidden"
         }
     ]

+These options are considered experimental and therefore will NOT be created when the 'Write config file' option is used ('s' followed by 'w').

+A restart of the miner ('s' followed by 'c') will reload the config file and any changes that may have been made.

 ## Logging